Pipeline-as-Code vs GUI CI/CD Tools

 Migration patterns

-From Jenkins UI: export jobs as Jenkinsfile; import to new tool; iterate.
+- Export.
+From Jenkins UI: export jobs as Jenkinsfile; from TeamCity: similar export flow.

 Antipatterns